Graduate SchoolDiversity & InclusionFaculty ResourcesPractical Steps for Supporting Social Justice & Addressing Inequities

 - Embed learning opportunities for graduate students into field structures such as orientation, first-year seminars, TA training, mentor training, etc.

-- Signal to graduate students that their engagement in activities such as the Intergroup Dialogue Project Short Course for Graduate Students, Diversity Preview Weekend, diversity and inclusion focused graduate student organizations, and other related activities is important to the field.
-(Appreciate that engagement in such activities are often vital to the well-being and sense of belonging for students that identify as BIPOC and/or with other backgrounds historically excluded and underrepresented in academia.)
+- Signal to graduate students that their engagement in activities such as Consider Cornell, diversity and inclusion-focused graduate student organizations, and other related activities are important to the field.
+(Appreciate that engagement in such activities are often vital to the well-being and sense of belonging for students that identify with backgrounds historically excluded and underrepresented in academia.)

 Institutionalize Structures & Action Plans